stakater/mto-docs/content/usecases/configuring-multitenant-network-isolation.md

   sync: true
 ```

-MTO will now deploy the network policies mentioned in `Template` to all tenant projects.
+MTO will now deploy the network policies mentioned in `Template` to all projects matching the label selector mentioned in the TemplateGroupInstance.